 How to transfer data from the scope to the computer.

 First we need to make a connection between the computer and the oscilloscope.
 To do that, locate the aluminum box labeled Computer Interface Unit.
-Connect the X input (X/Trig CW) with the knob on the Hmod corresponding to the sign "to oscilloscope".
+Connect the X input (X/Trig CW) with the knob on the Hmod corresponding to the sign "PHASE OUT".
 Now, depending on which part of the CW NMR you are doing, either connect the Y input (Y In) with the output of PRE-AMP or connect the Y input with the output of the Lock-in.
 The other port of the interface unit should have a 50-ohm termination.
 Don't forget to turn on the Computer Interface Unit and flip the mode switch to CW.